K42l/firstgrep/README.md

 # My first rust code
  Simple rust grep

-This is my first time trying rust and I found a really nice [tutorial](https://rust-cli.github.io/book/index.html) on how to create a CLI in rust.
+It's kind of a basic grep.
+It searches all the lines of a file for the provided string path.<br/>
+This CLI takes as argument a string, a file path and optionally a output path.<br/>
+If no output path is provided, it will print the results to the console.<br/>
 <br/>
-It's kind of a basic grep and i'm still going through it on my free time.<br/>
-This just go through a text file and check if the provided word is in that line;
-<br/><br/>
-Update:<br/>
-Fixed the progressbar, kindof.<br/>
-Also added the option to write the output to a file or wirite it directly to the console.
-<br/><br/>
-I'm sure that it's not optimal at all, but i think it's some progress.
-<br/><br/>
 Using cargo just go with:

 ```
-cargo run word filepath
+cargo run word file.txt
 ```

 Or:
 ```
-cargo run word filepath outputpath.txt
+cargo run word file.txt outputfile.txt
 ```

+# NOTE:
+This is my first time trying rust and I found a really nice [tutorial](https://rust-cli.github.io/book/index.html) on how to create a CLI in rust.
+I really enjoyed that tutorial because it doesn't just take you by the hand and gives you all the code you need.<br/>
+It encourages you to add features, think about how things work and even provides with small challenges so you can learn by yourself.<br/>
+I skipped the testing and packagin topics, and didn't do any of the in depth ones because i didn't saw a point to it.<br/>
+My goal here was to do a simple CLI that searches a given string in a provided file and output the results into a file or the terminal<br/>
+I probably won't elaborate on this project, but who knows.
+For now, there are other projects that i intend to start, so i can learn various aspects of the language.<br/>
+(That was truly no reason to create another function called "find_content" and call it in main, i did it just because)